 Perhaps one of the biggest benefits when considering the PB Basic is the ability to test the couch before making the commitment.
 Just head into one of their showrooms and get seated, which is what you’ll definitely want to do before splurging on this.

 A quick mosey through their site will give you all the many ways you can design your PB Basic.
-And that flexibility in fabrics and colors goes for their replacement covers as well to allow you to change things up once in a while.
+And that flexibility in fabrics and colours goes for their replacement covers as well to allow you to change things up once in a while.

 It’s something to think about especially for those trying to design their ideal living space but are limited by the rather dull options available on the IKEA Ektorp.